Statistics can never do justice to describe the scope of sexual abuse cases plaguing the Catholic Church for decades.

 States are making it easier to sue the Church, causing inundation of clergy sexual abuse lawsuits.

 A Clergy Sexual Abuse Attorney Can Help Survivors Get Justice

-If you or a loved one has suffered abuse at the hands of a priest or anyone else associated with the Church, you may be entitled to legal compensation.
+If you or a loved one is a victim of clergy assault at the hands of a priest or anyone else associated with the Church, you might be entitled to legal compensation.

-However, given the sheer number of lawsuits that are going to be filed, it is best to file yours quickly due to the precarious financial situation of the Church.
-The sexual attorneys at Rosenfeld Injury Lawyers LLC can help you and your family get justice for the harm that was perpetrated by a member of the Catholic Church.
+However, given the sheer number of lawsuits that will be filed, it is best to file yours quickly due to the Church’s precarious financial situation.
+The clergy sexual abuse attorneys at Rosenfeld Injury Lawyers LLC can help you and your family get justice for the harm perpetrated by a member of the Roman Catholic Church.